What are typing games?

 Depending on the number of game plays set by the admin, game modules remain available until a student reaches the maximum number of plays.
 Students must then complete the next five module sequence to unlock another games module.

-Games can be set to unlimited plays by an admin in settings, in which case they will remain available for the student to take.
+If a student is allowed 3, 5, or 8 game replays after completing 5 modules and would like to continue playing beyond that limit, admins and teachers can set game replays to unlimited in the student's settings.
 Games can also be turned off completely, in which case they will not appear on a student's level overview screen.

 Enabling and disabling typing games for your students